-Sri Malladi Chandrasekhara Sastry is a prominent Hindu spiritual scholar, speaker, television personality and writer predominantly in Telugu and Sanskrit languages.
-Brahmasri Malladi Chandrasekhar Sastry was born on 28 August 1925 (Vinayaka Chaviti) early morning to Sriman Malladi Dakshinamurthy and Smt.
+Sri Malladi Chandrasekhara Sastry is a prominent Hindu spiritual scholar, speaker, television personality, and writer predominantly in Telugu and Sanskrit languages.
+Brahmasri Malladi Chandrasekhar Sastry was born on 28 August 1925 (Vinayaka Chaviti) in the early morning to Sriman Malladi Dakshinamurthy and Smt.
 Aadi Lakshmamma couple at Hassanabada village, Krosur Mandal, Sattenapalli Taluk in Guntur district.

 Sastry has established himself as an authority in the Vedas and the Astadasha Puranas.
 He was given the title “Abhinava Vyasa” for his writings and discourses and for compiling and codifying the Vedas and Puranas texts.

 Malladi Chandrasekhara Sastry was popular on Television with his work like: